mgcioce/WIN-class-assignments/java/wheel-of-fortune/WOF.md

 A specified file format has been provided for you.
 You can view Samples for each format.
 These are only samples!
 We will be using many files of the same format to test your programs.
 You will want to create your own specialized wheel and puzzle files to test different aspects of your game play.

-Puzzle List - The first line in this file indicates the number puzzles contained in the file.
-Wheel configuration file - The first line in this file indicates the number of wheel values contained in the file.
+puzzle.Puzzle List - The first line in this file indicates the number puzzles contained in the file. wheel.Wheel configuration file - The first line in this file indicates the number of wheel values contained in the file.

 # Files